julianmateu/Quaternion/README.md

 # Quaternion
 A Java Class to operate with Quaternions.

-See the Java Class Documentation here: http://julianmateu.github.io/Quaternion/
+See the Java Class Documentation [here](http://julianmateu.github.io/Quaternion/).